peopledoc/septentrion/docs/quickstart.rst

     (3 rows)

+Congratulations, you can now run migrations with *Septentrion*!

 Going further
 -------------

-To continue with practical steps, head to the :ref:`How-to... <how-to>` section.
+To continue with practical steps, head to the :ref:`How-to... <howto>` section.

 If you want to better understand some design decisions, head to the :ref:`Discussions
 <discussions>` sections.